South Korea: Police raid Muan airport following Jeju crash – DW – 01/02/2025

 The statement added: "The police plan to swiftly and rigorously determine the cause and responsibility for this accident in accordance with the law and principles."

-The locations including Muan airport, the Jeju Air office in Seoul and a regional aviation office.
+The locations under scrutiny include Muan Airport, the Jeju Air office in Seoul and a regional aviation office.

 A Jeju Air spokesperson said the company were assessing the situation.